 is it okay to use cool whip instead of homemade whipping cream?

-Yes, of course it is okay!
-I just recommend the homemade whipping because it’s my favorite way to eat the cake, and it really adds an extra something.
+Yes, of course, it is okay!
+I just recommend homemade whipping cream because it’s my favorite way to eat the cake, and it really adds an extra something.

 - ½ cup granulated sugar